Menstrual cup: Discs

-Some ring-shaped cups have removal aids.
+Some discs have removal aids.
 These may be stringlike stems, notches (dents in the outside of the bowl), and pull loops (like the ring-pull tab of a drinks can, or like a strap running parallel to the rim), and some have hybrid looped notches (with a strap across the rim of the notch).
 Notched or looped disks may rotate in the body so that the grip is out of reach, so some cups have three notches/loops spaced around the circumference of the cup.
 Notches reduce cup volume.
-Removal aids like pull loops make ring-shaped cups easier to remove without spilling, but they may chafe, and can be harder to clean.
+Removal aids like pull loops make discs easier to remove without spilling, but they may chafe, and can be harder to clean.

-Some menstrual rings have ribbed membranes.
+Some menstrual discs have ribbed membranes.
 It is difficult to mould thin membranes; the silicone or plastic has to flow into a very narrow part of the mould, and solidify only once it has filled the area.
 While it is possible to mould silicone membranes as thin as a quarter of a millimeter thick (0.25 cm), it requires care.
 Adding ribs (linear thicker areas) to the membrane makes it easier to mould.
 It also stiffens the membrane.
 Stiffer membranes may be more noticeable during sex, and smoother, softer ones less noticeable.
-It is anecdotally claimed that the increase in surface area from the ridges allows ridged cups to hold more blood; and that they may reduce effective natural vaginal lubrication when worn during sex.
-Texture may also be added to the outside of the membrane for grip, although it is usually the rim that is gripped when removing the cup.
+It is anecdotally claimed that the increase in surface area from the ridges allows ridged discs to hold more blood; and that they may reduce effective natural vaginal lubrication when worn during sex.
+Texture may also be added to the outside of the membrane for grip, although it is usually the rim that is gripped when removing the disc.

-Rings with a slimmer rim can be easier to slide around the cervix.
+Discs with a slimmer rim can be easier to slide around the cervix.
 A thin spot in the rim can let the rim fold more tightly for insertion and removal.
-Some ring-shaped cups also have concentric grooves on the outside of the rim; these can be harder to clean than an ungrooved rim.
+Some discs also have concentric grooves on the outside of the rim; these can be harder to clean than an ungrooved rim.
 Grooves add stiffness while using less material; see I-beam.

-Firmer ring-shaped cups can be easier to get into place, as they are stiffer, but softer rings fold more easily and tightly, and may be more comfortable to insert and remove.
-Firmer disks are therefore often preferred by new users.
-Unlike in bell-shaped cups, firmness does not affect the seal of a properly-fitting ring-shaped cup.
+Firmer discs can be easier to get into place, as they are stiffer, but softer rings fold more easily and tightly, and may be more comfortable to insert and remove.
+Firmer discs are therefore often preferred by new users.
+Unlike in bell-shaped cups, firmness does not affect the seal of a properly-fitting disc.

 As more women seek comfort and sustainability in period care, menstrual discs are rapidly emerging as a popular choice.
 According to a study published in BMC Women's Health, 37% of participants reported using reusable menstrual products during their last period, signalling a strong shift towards eco-friendly alternatives.
 Among these, menstrual discs stand out for their comfort, adaptability, and leak-proof protection.